MicrosoftDocs/VBA-Docs/api/Office.Permission.SensitivityLabelId.md

 ## Remarks

-The **SensitivityLabelId** setting corresponds to the sensitivity label id stored in the license.
-This property corresponds to the sensitivity label id.
+The **SensitivityLabelId** setting gets or sets the sensitivity label id included in user defined protection from Microsoft Purview Information Protection.
 Use the **SensitivityLabelId** property to specify the sensitivity label applied to any user defined permissions.
 Note that accessing the **SensitivityLabelId** property fails with CRYPT_E_ATTRIBUTES_MISSING if the license does not contain a sensitivity label id.
 If the license was created from specific permission policy xml (refer to **PermissionFromPolicy**), setting the **SensitivityLabelId** fails with CERTSRV_E_TEMPLATE_DENIED.

 ## Example